Women in NZ Police

 FURTHER INFORMATION

-For ongoing information about women in the New Zealand Police Force, including profiles of retired and current staff, see New Zealand Police: 75 years of women in Police https://www.police.govt.nz/about-us/history-and-museum/75-years-women-police
+For information about women in the New Zealand Police Force, including profiles of retired and current staff, see the following site which is continuously updated as further information becomes available: New Zealand Police: 75 years of women in Police: https://www.police.govt.nz/about-us/history-and-museum/75-years-women-police